imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 Darker colors indicate high value (low loss), and light colors indicate low value (high loss).
 The cross is the action taken in the dataset.
 Pause and replay the video.
-Observe the times at which the agent has to **break contact** and go away from the object. **These actions form local minima from which RL struggles to escape!** Here I want to highlight that this isn't an issue with TD-MPC2.
-Matter of fact, the best RL algorithms—PPO, DreamerV3, and TD-MPC2—all can't solve this seemingly simple task [3].
-I think it is a mismatch between the RL problem formulation and the task at hand.
+Observe the times at which the agent has to **break contact** and go away from the object. **These actions form local minima from which RL struggles to escape!** Importantly, this isn’t a shortcoming of TD-MPC2 alone; even state-of-the-art algorithms like PPO and DreamerV3 face similar challenges on this seemingly simple task [3].
+It appears that the RL problem formulation itself is mismatched with the nature of the task.

-There is more; in the optimization landscape above, I was using a fixed critic, which means that my actor had a fixed objective.
-In practice, most algorithms like TD-MPC2 have an actor-critic architecture where the both are updated one after the other. **This means that our actor has a moving target!** From an optimization point of view, that is a disaster.
-Here is the disaster visualized:
+There’s another compounding issue.
+In the landscape above, I used a fixed critic, meaning the actor had a static objective.
+In practice, however, algorithms like TD-MPC2 update the actor and critic alternately, which results in a **moving optimization target**.
+From an optimization perspective, this is disastrous.
+The following video illustrates the evolving optimization landscape throughout the RL learning process:

 <div class="embed-responsive embed-responsive-21by9">
   <video class="embed-responsive-item" controls>